Menu

 An emphasis on our 30 year collection of props and costumes

 Special recognition goes to Niamh Hutchinson for her work in turning the nightmare that was props and costumes (and much other undiscovered treasure) into Props and Costumes storage which rival any amateur society anywhere in the world.
 During 2013, CDS placed greater emphasis on community involvement and continued a process tested in 2012 which encouraged use of the theatre by external groups in line with the traditions of the society and the requirements of its Memorandum and Articles.
 Specific events such as Cocktails and Cabaret raised funds for community concerns rather than for CDS coffers.
-Both Musicians Kimited and Centre Pointe Dance used the theatre for their parent and general public shows.
+Both Musicians Limited and Centre Pointe Dance used the theatre for their parent and general public shows.
 And more than 150 students from the John Gray High School drama class visited the Playhouse during November to enhance their knowledge of stagecraft, lighting and sounds.

 2014